fardeen9983/Ultimate-Dux/Languages/Java/Design-Patterns/Structural/adapter/Readme.md

 4. Translating requests from the client to the code we are adapting to
 5. Client --> Adapter --> Adaptee

-**Examples :** Arrays -> List (methods in Collections API to adopt Arrays into Lists), Stream classes have adpater to work with other streams or readers.
+**Examples:** Arrays -> List (methods in Collections API to adopt Arrays into Lists), Stream classes have an adapter to work with other streams or readers.

 ## Design
-1. Client Centric
+1. Client-Centric
 2. Integrate new to Old
 3. Can use interface but no required
 4. Adaptee can be the (new) implementation